The 10+1 Code™

 Who this is for

-The 10+1 is for leaders and teams responsible for decisions that shape AI systems and their impact: executives, technologists, governance leaders, risk owners, and designers operating under uncertainty, speed, and scale.
+The 10+1 Code is for leaders and teams responsible for decisions that shape AI systems and their impact: executives, technologists, governance leaders, risk owners, and designers operating under uncertainty, speed, and scale.

-It is most useful for organizations that recognize the limits of value statements and compliance alone, and are willing to examine how decisions are structured before they are automated or repeated.
+It is most useful for organizations that recognize the limits of value statements and compliance alone and are willing to examine how decisions are structured before they are automated or repeated.

 Licensing